diegofelinto/diegofelinto/README.md

 I'm Diego, a Financial Analyst and Data Scientist from Brazil.

-- 🔭 I’m currently working as a Collection and Credit Risk Management
+- 🔭 I’m currently working as a Collection and Credit Risk Management at Cooperativa de Economia e Crédito Mútuo.
 - 🌱 I’m learning about Python, R, SQL and Machine Learning models
 - 👯 I’m looking to collaborate on Collection and Credit Risk
 - 🤔 I’m looking for help with Data Science & Analytics